How to choose the best credit-builder loan for you

 Where to find credit-builder loans

-Banks: Community banks can be a good place to secure a loan if you like the in-person customer service and local offices these establishments typically provide.
-However, they tend to cost more.
+- Banks: Community banks can be a good place to secure a loan if you like the in-person customer service and local offices these establishments typically provide.
+Choosing a bank you already do business with may afford you a better chance of qualifying and potentially better rates.

-Credit unions: Credit unions often have local offices and in-person customer service.
-However, credit unions may come with added perks, like fewer account fees or lower interest rates on loans.
-Credit unions operate as nonprofits and typically have lower overhead costs than banks, often translating into more affordable services for the consumer.
+- Credit unions: Credit unions often have local offices and in-person customer service.
+However, credit unions operate as nonprofits and typically have lower overhead costs than banks, often translating into more affordable services for the consumer.

-Online lenders: Online loan lenders may offer some of the best credit builder loans.
-The lack of brick-and-mortar overhead may translate into more competitive rates.
-Choose this option if you’re mainly concerned with the convenience of doing everything online and faster processing, from applications to payments.
-However, with online lenders, you have to do more background research through sources like the BBB to make sure they are legitimate lenders since you can’t see them in person.
+- Online lenders: Online loan lenders may offer some of the best credit builder loans.
+The lack of brick-and-mortar overhead can translate into more competitive rates.
+You will have to do more background research through sources like the Better Business Bureau to make sure any online lender you choose is legitimate since you can’t see them in person.

-Lending circles: This is an alternative option.
+- Lending circles: This is an alternative option.
 These groups contribute a fixed amount of money into a shared pool.
-Then, each member of the group gets funds on a rotating schedule.
-This method can avoid interest and fees.
+Then, each member of the group gets funds on a rotating schedule, usually at little to no cost.
 Look for lending circles that are managed by reputable nonprofits and institutions that can report to the credit bureaus to help you build credit.

 Next steps